Explore Zanzibar's Rich Culture and Stunning Beaches: Your Ultimate Guide

 There is more to Cheetah's Rock in Zanzibar than just watching cheetahs play.
 It's essentially a refuge whose sole purpose is to save animals from unpleasant situations, like those in which they have been abused or sold on the underground market.
 Here, the animals are given the opportunity to live and flourish in a secure and loving setting.

-Visitors can get up close and personal with animals and even go swimming with otters while on the Cheetah's Rock Excursion.
+Visitors can get up close and personal with animals and even go swimming with otters while on the Cheetah’s Rock Excursion.
 You can interact with the animals more than you ever imagined because they are all trained at the sanctuary to respond to positive reinforcement.
 In addition to learning about animal behavior, visitors will also learn about protecting wildlife and animal welfare.
-Remember that admittance is $150 per person and reservations are required.
+Remember that you have to make a booking in advance and the price is $150 per person.

 What to eat in Zanzibar

-The food of Zanzibar is an accurate representation of the island's past and cultural influences.
-Zanzibar's cuisine is renowned for its strong and fragrant spices because it is one of the spice islands.
+The food of Zanzibar is an accurate representation of the island’s past and cultural influences.
+Zanzibar’s cuisine is renowned for its strong and fragrant spices, because it is one of the “spice islands.
 The local favorite pilau, a rice-based dish laced with aromatic spices that makes it more flavorful than other rice dishes, is one of the must-try delicacies.
 Another dish that meat enthusiasts must try is mishkaki, a classic grilled beef dish.
-With a range of flavorful, fresh seafood meals including grilled fish and seafood rice noodles, Zanzibar is also a seafood lover's heaven.
-Whatever you decide, Zanzibar's cuisine is a singular and unforgettable gastronomic experience that shouldn't be missed!
+With a range of flavorful, fresh seafood meals including grilled fish and seafood rice noodles, Zanzibar is also a seafood lover’s heaven.
+Whatever you decide, Zanzibar’s cuisine is a singular and unforgettable gastronomic experience.

 The Culture of Zanzibar